 Sec.
-9.33.
-Redeeming impounded animal(s).
+9.33. - Redeeming impounded animal(s).

-No impounded animal shall be released without the approval of the Division Animal Services Unit.
+No impounded animal shall be released without the approval of the Division.
 In addition, an owner shall redeem (i.e., regain custody of) an animal impounded hereunder only upon payment of accrued impoundment fees, actual veterinary charges, and any other applicable fees relating to such impoundment.
 Prior to redeeming of an animal, the owner shall provide proof of ownership by way of license receipt, bill of sale, photograph, affidavit of neighbors, or other reliable documentary evidence, and proof that the animal has been properly vaccinated and licensed in accordance with the terms of this chapter.
 However, if an impounded animal requires vaccination and licensing prior to redemption, then the owner shall prepay the required vaccination and license/identification fees, in addition to any impoundment-related fees provided for in this chapter.
 A receipt for such prepayment shall be issued to the owner, who then shall have five business days in which to take the animal to a licensed veterinarian for vaccination.
-The owner shall provide proof of vaccination to the Division Animal Services Unit within the five-day period following redemption or shall be deemed to have further violated this chapter regarding required vaccination.
+The owner shall provide proof of vaccination to the Division within the five-day period following redemption or shall be deemed to have further violated this chapter regarding required vaccination.

 Sec.
-9.34.
-Animals not redeemed; disposition; sterilization.
+9.34. - Animals not redeemed; disposition; sterilization.

 - 9.34.A.
-The following animals shall become the property of the designated impoundment facility: - 1.
-Any stray which lacks a current Martin County license/identification tag or microchip if such animal has not been redeemed within five consecutive nights; and - Any animal at large which has a current Martin County license/identification tag or, micro-chip, or a current tag from any other jurisdiction, if such animal has not been redeemed within five consecutive nights. - Any stray litter, defined as three or more puppies or kittens under six months of age, immediately upon impoundment. - 4.
-Any animal that is impounded by the Division Animal Services Unit due to the incarceration or hospitalization of the owner, if such animal has not been redeemed within ten consecutive nights. - 9.34.B.
+The following animals shall become the property of the designated impoundment facility: - Any stray cat which lacks a current Martin County license/identification tag or micro-chip (as specified in section 9.62), or any dog which lacks a current Martin County license/identification tag or micro-chip, if such animal has not been redeemed within five four consecutive nights (excluding the first night of impoundment); and - 2.
+Any animal at large which has a current Martin County license/identification tag or, micro-chip, or a current tag from any other jurisdiction, if such animal has not been redeemed within ten five consecutive nights (excluding the first night of impoundment). - 3.
+Any stray litter, defined as three or more puppies or kittens under six (6) months of age, immediately upon impoundment. - 4.
+Any animal that is impounded by the Division due to the incarceration or hospitalization of the owner, if such animal has not been redeemed within ten (10) consecutive nights (excluding the first night of impoundment). - 9.34.B.
 The designated impoundment facility is hereby authorized to keep or otherwise dispose of such unredeemed animals, by adoption or destruction, as it deems most humane, in its sole discretion.
 Nothing in this section shall be construed to release the owner of an animal from the obligation to pay any fees, fines, and penalties due under the provisions of this chapter.
 Adoption fees for impounded animals shall be collected at a reasonable rate, as established by the designated impoundment facility, prior to the animal's release from the facility. - 9.34.C.
-No dog or cat shall be released for adoption from an animal shelter or similar adoption facility without being sterilized or without a written agreement from the adopter or purchaser guaranteeing that such animal will be sterilized as required by F.S. § 823.15, as amended from time to time.
+No dog or cat shall be released for adoption from an animal shelter or similar adoption facility without being sterilized or without a written agreement from the adopter or purchaser guaranteeing that such animal will be sterilized as required by Section F.S. § 823.15, Florida Statutes (2001), as amended from time to time.
 All costs of sterilization pursuant to this subsection shall be paid by the prospective adopter unless otherwise provided.
-Failure by either party to comply with the provisions of F.S.
-823.15, as amended from time to time, with respect to sterilization of such an animal shall be deemed a violation of this section, and shall subject the person to the penalties prescribed by statute.
+Failure by either party to comply with the provisions of Section F.S. § 823.15, Florida Statutes (2001), as amended from time to time, with respect to sterilization of such an animal shall be deemed a violation of this section, and shall subject the person to the penalties prescribed by statute.